seapoe1809/Health_server/README.md

 This tool is not a replacement for a Doctor.
 For medical advice, please consult with a Healthcare professional.
 Darnahi only aims to provide Health suggestions/information which might not be evidence based.

 WHY I CARE ABOUT THIS:
 I created this project because I had trouble moving my own health data when I switched healthcare providers.
 As someone who works in the healthcare space, I see that current EHR solutions make it difficult to port your data, even though there are regulatory requirements to do so.
 It's frustrating to see that some institutions still rely on fax and scan to move data around, which shows how outdated and hidden these data porting techniques are.
-Given this pain point, I also see an exciting oppportunity with LLM's.
-I look forward to the day when superior Language models will run on your device at home.

-This is version 2.2 of the project, and I anticipate that there will be many more iterations and help from OSS community before it takes a good form.
+This is version 2.3 of the project, and I anticipate that there will be many more iterations and help from OSS community before it takes a good form.
 My goal is to make it easier for people to take ownership of their health data and store it in one place on their own computer.
 They can shoose to interact with local LLM or use their deidentified data to interact with powerful public LLM if they wish.
 Darnahi provides both- a way to interact with local LLM and also to deidentify their data seamlessly/ This way, they can decide who to share it with, how to use it and finally have more control over their own health.

 License?
 ========